digital-blueprint/relay-base-organization-connector-campusonline-bundle/README.md

 ## Events

-### OrganizationProviderPostEvent
+### OrganizationPostEvent

 This event allows you to add additional attributes ("local data") to the `\Dbp\Relay\BaseOrganizationBundle\Entity\Organization` base-entity that you want to be included in responses to `Organization` entity requests.
-Event subscribers receive a `\Dbp\Relay\RelayBaseOrganizationConnectorCampusonlineBundle\Event\OrganizationProviderPostEvent` instance containing the `Organization` base-entity and the organization data provided by Campusonline.
-Additional attributes are stored in the `localData`-map of the base-entity.
+Event subscribers receive a `\Dbp\Relay\RelayBaseOrganizationConnectorCampusonlineBundle\Event\OrganizationPostEvent` instance containing the `Organization` base-entity and the organization data provided by Campusonline.

-For example, create an event subscriber `src/EventSubscriber/OrganizationProviderSubscriber.php`:
+For example, create an event subscriber `src/EventSubscriber/OrganizationEventSubscriber.php`:

 ```php
 <?php